 Riverside Park South, Pier I at 70th Street

 We admit, this isn't like going to Dutchess or the other biggies, but it's the closest you'll get to a county fair in the middle of Manhattan.
-Perfect for preschoolers, this 11th annual fest includes all of the usual attractions, including live animals (rabbits, pigs and mice—no cows or horses), small carnival rides, live entertainment and a smattering of country vendors.
+Perfect for preschoolers, this 12th annual fest includes many of the usual attractions, including small carnival rides, live entertainment, a reptile show and a smattering of country vendors.

 Queens County Fair – Floral Park, NY